Skip to main content

 • “Having initially passed Divinity II when it first came out because of numerous glitches and low performance issues, I picked up the developer's cut in a recent sale and I was pleasantly surprised by the amount of polish this game has received from Larian.”

-• “Can't even really play the game because there is so much stuttering that it actually hurts my eyes, and the only 'solutions' for AMD GPUs are to make it half as bad, which is still atrocious stuttering.”
+• “Cant even really play the game because there is so much stuttering that it actually is hurting my eyes and the only 'solutions' for AMD GPUs are to make it half as bad, which is still atrocious stuttering.”

 • grinding

-Overall, players find the grinding aspect of the game to be tedious and repetitive, particularly in combat and questing.
-Many reviews highlight a lack of variety in enemy encounters and skills, leading to a monotonous gameplay loop that can detract from the overall enjoyment.
-While some appreciate the game's humor and unique elements, the grind often feels excessive, especially in the latter stages, making it a common point of frustration among players.
+Overall, players find the grinding aspect of the game to be tedious and repetitive, particularly in the latter stages where quests and combat become monotonous.
+Many reviews highlight the lack of variety in enemy encounters and the reliance on outdated RPG mechanics, leading to a frustrating gameplay loop.
+While some appreciate the humor and unique elements, the grind often detracts from the overall enjoyment, making it feel like a chore rather than an engaging experience.

 • “You'll need a second life for grinding.”